Did the government confirm aliens exist?

 - Former Navy pilot Ryan Graves, who founded the Americans for Safe Aerospace, also recounted an encounter he had with an object he described as a black sphere floating inside a clear cube.
 Graves indicated such encounters were extremely common among pilots.
 There was no evidence presented to support this claim.

-- While lawmakers seemed largely accepting of the witness testimony, only Rep. Matt Gaetz, R.-Fl., said he had seen any evidence of alien life firsthand.
+- While lawmakers seemed largely accepting of the witness testimony, only Rep. Matt Gaetz, R.-Fla., said he had seen any evidence of alien life firsthand.

 - Grusch was unable to answer a number of inquiries regarding specific evidence or proof in an open setting, though he indicated he would be willing to say more in a secure, classified briefing.